There's actually not a lot of recorded data on early Rottweiler history.

 The Rottweiler also protected their master and the money bags which were tied around their necks from marauders and thieves on the long trek home.

-The Rottweiler of the day was in danger of extinction and in fact it's rumored that only one female remained in the area of Rottweil.
+The Rottie of the day was in danger of extinction and in fact it's rumored in unofficial Rottweiler history that only one female remained in the area of Rottweil.

 We definitely owe many thanks to these early German breeders for working hard to preserve the Rottweiler simply for the love of the breed, and not just for work purposes.